Billie999/Deloitte_STEM_Virtual_Program_/README.md

 1. In which location did machines break the most?
 2. What are the machines that broke most often in that location?

-Second task is to manipulate, analyze and visualize  all telemetry data with Tableau to deliver isignts that will help in answering client's questions.
+Second task is to manipulate, analyze and visualize  all telemetry data with Tableau to deliver isights that will help in answering client's questions.
 Working on this task I gained practical skills with data modeling, data analysis and visualisations with Tableau of telemetry data.

 ![image](https://github.com/Billie999/Deloitte_Technology_Project/assets/60508084/5995d5db-cd54-49c6-a2d0-82d62723b99f)